 Varying an employee's duties and responsibilities may have the effect of repudiating the employment contract.

-In 2003, the Plaintiff, Mr Paul Fishlock, commenced employment with what was then Blackbook Nominees (trading as The Campaign Palace) in the role of Chairman/Executive Creative Director, although that title was used interchangeably with Chairman/National Executive Creative Director.
+In 2003, Paul Fishlock commenced employment with The Campaign Palace as Chairman/Executive Creative Director (a title used interchangeably with Chairman/National Executive Creative Director).

-In September 2010, while considering potential candidates to replace the Campaign Palace Sydney Creative Director, who had reported to Fishlock, the Defendant's Australian and American management considered Mr Reed Collins, who was described by one of the management team members as a "very talented, fun and at the up-and-coming ECD [Executive Creative Director] level, where a small office to run makes a lot of sense as a next step."
+- Collins was "very talented, fun and at the up-and-coming ECD [Executive Creative Director] level, where a small office to run makes a lot of sense as a next step."

 - The BIG issue we have is Mr Fishlock.
 He will be a problem for Reed to join.